Japanese centralized cryptocurrency exchange.

 Signing up for the exchange is done by creating an account via email.
+Publication from site cryptodefix.
 To access the wallet, the user must additionally undergo two-factor authentication.
 A total of 18 assets and 34 cryptocurrency pairs are available to users for interaction.
 You can buy cryptocurrency for Japanese yen or for BTC.
-This information is from project cryptodefix.com.
 Trading fees on Coincheck range from 0.1% to 0.5%.
 There are two interfaces for trading on the exchange.
 An interface for beginners, where you can select a pair of tokens and specify the amount to buy, and an interface for professional traders, where there are charts, order selection options and transaction history.

 Only spot trading is available on Coincheck.
 The user can select one of the two orders - a market order and a stop loss order.
 The exchange also allows users to borrow and lend funds at 5% APY.
 There is OTC Trading on the exchange, with its help users can make large transactions (from 2.5 BTC) with minimal fees.
 The beta version contains NFT-markteplace, which supports tokens on the Ethereum blockchain.

 - Trading fees from 0.1%